 - You are careful about — or even cut out — gluten

 - You minimize or eliminate sugar, processed foods, hormones, and pesticides from your diet

-- You are careful to take thyroid hormone replacement medication apart from coffee
+- You are careful to take thyroid hormone replacement medication apart from coffee or milk

 - You pay attention to which foods are good for thyroid patients, and which foods are not